JanssenProject/jans/docs/contribute/development.md

 - Make a note
 of the `host name` that you assign to the Janssen server during the installation.
 For this guide, the Janssen host name would be `janssen2.op.io`
-- Install with test data load.
-This can be achieved by using `-t` switch when invoking the setup script.
+- Choose to install with test data load.
+This can be achieved by using `-t` switch when invoking the setup script from installation instructions.

 Use the [VM installation guide](../admin/install/vm-install/README.md) for complete set of instructions.

-Once the installation is successfully complete, check if the `.well-known` end-points (sample below) of the Janssen server from the browser to ascertain that the Janssen server running inside local VM is healthy and also accessible from the developer's machine.
+Once the installation is successfully complete, check if the `.well-known` end-points of the Janssen server from the browser.
+Successful response will ascertain that the Janssen server running inside local VM is healthy and also accessible from the developer's machine.

 !!!
 Note
     Based on developer setup it may be necessary to add appropriate IP-HOST mapping to the developer workstation.
 For instance, on a Linux based developer workstation, this means adding a mapping to `/etc/hosts` file.
 Make sure that VM's IP is mapped to a FQDN like `janssen2.op.io`.
 Refering to VM with `localhost` or just IP will not work.

+URI for OpenID configuration `.well-known` endpoint:

   ```
   https://janssen2.op.io/jans-auth/.well-known/openid-configuration